ouster-lidar/ouster-sdk/ouster_ros/README.md

     - In another terminal instance, run `rosbag record /os_node/imu_packets /os_node/lidar_packets`
     - This will save a .bag file of recorded data in that directory
+    - It's best to copy and save the metadata file at `$(ROS_HOME)/<sensor_hostname>.json` alongside the bag

+### Playing Back Recorded Data
+* To publish ROS topics from recorded data:
+    - Run `roslaunch ouster_ros ouster.launch replay:=true
+      sensor_hostname:=<sensor_hostname> metadata:=<sensor_hostname>.json`
+    - In a second terminal run `rosbag play --clock <bagfile>`
+    - Note: `os_node` reads and writes metadata to `${ROS_HOME}` to enable accurately replaying raw data.
+By default, the name of this file is based on the hostname of the sensor, i.e., os-991xxxxxxxxx.json.
+The location of this file can be overridden using the `metadata:=<path_to_file>` flag
+    - If a metadata file is not available, the visualizer will default to 1024x10.
+This can be overridden with the `lidar_mode` parameter.
+Visualizer output will only be correct if the same `lidar_mode` parameter is used for both recording and replay.